gyorilab/mira/docs/training_material.md

 local_dict = {"I": sympy.Symbol("I"), "beta": sympy.Symbol("beta")}

 # We can just pass in the return value from safe_parse_expr as well
-# The SympyExprStr constructor can take in a string or sympy.Expr object
+# The SympyExprStr constructor can take in a string, int, float, or sympy.Expr object
 sir.templates[0].set_rate_law(SympyExprStr(safe_parse_expr("I*beta", local_dict)))
 ```